Normanhurst: Geography

 Normanhurst is divided by Pennant Hills Road, a major north-south road that leads north to the M1 Motorway, and south towards Parramatta.
 However, both the east and west sections have extensive bush access.
 On the east side, a small section of bush lies between Normanhurst and Fox Valley.
 This is land occupied by the SAN Hospital.
 On the western side, the suburb backs onto the southern reaches of the Berowra Valley, a continuous section of bush stretching all the way to Broken Bay.
 This gives Normanhurst a very "leafy" and rural look.
-This in turn contributes to making native bird life abundant.
+In turn the rural quality is said to contribute to the abundance of bird life.
 The area is home to cockatoos, rainbow lorikeets, kookaburras, noisy miners, native brush turkeys, and powerful owls.
 Additionally, Normanhurst has several small waterfalls, which promote reptile and marsupial life, such as Eastern grey kangaroos, echidnas and red-bellied black snakes.
 It also has encouraged the growth of retirement residences in the suburb.
 The Hornsby Shire Historical Society and Museum is located on Kenley Road.

 Commercial area

-Normanhurst has a small number of shops close to Normanhurst railway station, which includes cafes, restaurants and an Australia Post office.
+Normanhurst has a small number of shops close to Normanhurst railway station, which includes cafes, restaurants, a liquor store and an Australia Post office.

 Transport

 Normanhurst is serviced by rail and buses.
 Normanhurst railway station is on the Northern Line of the Sydney Trains network.
-Transdev NSW's Upper North Shore service provide bus services to the area.
+CDC NSW's Upper North Shore service provide bus services to the area.

-At the 2016 census, only 31% of employed people travelled to work on public transport and 53.1% by car (either as driver or as passenger).
+At the 2021 census, only 4.4% of employed people travelled to work on public transport and 30.0% by car (either as driver or as passenger).

-Pennant Hills Road is a major highway in Sydney.
+Pennant Hills Road is a major road in Sydney.

 Demographics

-At the 2016 census, the suburb of Normanhurst recorded a population of 5,290.5.
+At the 2021 census, the suburb of Normanhurst recorded a population of 5,387.